 Figure 1.
-Zadoks growth scores vs. days from start of each vernalization treatment.
+Zadoks growth scores vs. days from start of each vernalisation treatment.
 Points are the mean Zadoks score of the four replicates for each treatment.
 Error bars represent standard error of the mean.
-Points below the lowest (green) horizontal dashed line are the vegetative stage, between the middle (blue) and green lines are early reproductive stages, and above the middle (blue) line are the grain development stages.
-The top (orange) horizontal line indicates grain maturity.
+Points below the green horizontal dashed line are the vegetative stage, between the blue and green lines are early reproductive stages, and above the blue line are the grain development stages.
+The orange bar indicates grain maturity.
 The first vertical dashed line is the point where the plants were moved from the growth chamber to the glasshouse.
-The second vertical dashed line at 125 days is the point where glasshouse daylengths increased to > 13 hours (Table 1).
+The second vertical dashed line at 125 days is the point where glasshouse daylengths increased to >13 hours (Table 1).